theDanielo/ssb-eventyr/README.md

 # Anagrams Statistisk sentralbyrå
 Shows a list of all anagrams from a file
+This project is created with react create project so it will be some libraries that are not in use.
  ## Prerequisites
  * npm v6 or greater